Take the High Road

-Take the High Road (renamed High Road from 1994 to 2003) was a British soap opera produced by Scottish Television, which started in February 1980 as an ITV daytime programme, and was broadcast until 2003.
+Take the High Road (renamed High Road from 1994 to 2003) is a Scottish soap opera produced by Scottish Television, which started in February 1980 as an ITV daytime programme, and was broadcast until 2003.
 It was set in the fictional village of Glendarroch, Scotland, with exteriors filmed in the village of Luss on the banks of Loch Lomond.

 The series was dropped by most ITV stations in the 1990s, while Scottish, Grampian, Border and Ulster stations continued to screen it until its last episode.
 From April 2020, the entire series was made available to stream to UK viewers on the STV Player app.

 History

 Location crew on Loch Lomond at Millarochy Bay, Balmaha.